 To read more about Kelly’s experience please visit the following news item: Foundation Grant helps tenant with career prospects.

-WDH Foundation Grant Scheme - Application Form
+WDH Foundation Grant Scheme - Application Form (PDF)

 WDH Foundation Grant Scheme - Guide for applicants